The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-- What did you do well and what you didn't do well?
+- What was done well and what wasn’t?

-Sprint Retrospective is a Scrum event at the end of each sprint and before the new Scrum sprint begins.
+Sprint Retrospective is a Scrum event that happens at the end of each Sprint and before another one begins.

 The event should help the Scrum team improve their practices, identify problems more efficiently, and deal with them more adequately.

 Each Scrum team, whether beginner or advanced, must perform Sprint Retrospective.
 This event is a significant part of the Scrum framework.
-A Sprint Retrospective is a meeting at which the team discuss the recently completed sprint and make an action plan for the upcoming Sprint.
+A Sprint Retrospective is a meeting at which the team discusses the recently completed Sprint and makes an action plan for the upcoming one.

 The Scrum Master role is a leading figure during this event.
-The Scrum Master role provokes the entire Scrum team and teaches everyone the benefits of the event.
-The Scrum Master role engages and motivates everyone's participation and again, aims for transparency and initiative.
-If there are precisely defined lessons learned for the entire team, now is an excellent time to be presented, communicated, and explained to all Scrum team members.
+It motivates the entire Scrum team and teaches everyone the benefits of the event.
+It makes sure that everyone is engaged and participates and again, aims for transparency and initiative.
+If the entire Scrum team has to learn particular lessons, this event is the perfect time for them to be presented and taught.

 The Sprint Retrospective Event aims to inspect and adapt just like most Scrum ideas.
 This time, inspection and adaptation are not about the product, but the team, the attitude, and productivity.

 The Sprint Retrospective Event addresses the following fundamental questions: